sanjaylalwani/Generative-AI/Interview Preparation/questions.md

 6. How can you evaluate and mitigate Hallucination?
 7. What is catastrophic forgetting in the context of LLMs?
 8. What is RAG?
 Why they are so important?
+9. What are the benefits of Retrieval-Augmented Generation?
-9. What are some advanced techniques to imporvise RAG performance?
+10. What are some advanced techniques to imporvise RAG performance?
+11. What are different LLM architectures?
+12. What is prompt engineering?
+13. What are different Prompting techniques?
+14. What is fine-tuning in LLMs?
+15. What is the need for fine tuning LLMs?
+16. What is the difference between fine tuning and training LLMs?
+17. What is PEFT LoRA in Fine tuning?
+18. What are SLMs (Small Language Models)?
+19. What are the benefits and drawbacks of SLMs?